-After such notice and inquiry, Enron Canada shall advise Customer of the status of such payment.
-Thereafter, Customer shall be solely responsible for the collection of such overdue amount and Enron Canada shall have no obligation to take any further steps with respect to such collection, other than to record and account for such overdue amount, administer the receipt of such payment when received and provide on a timely basis all necessary statements and affidavits of fact that are within Enron Canada’s knowledge and that Customer reasonably requires in its collection efforts.
+After such notice and inquiry, ENA Upstream shall advise Customer of the status of such payment.
+Thereafter, Customer shall be solely responsible for the collection of such overdue amount and ENA Upstream shall have no obligation to take any further steps with respect to such collection, other than to record and account for such overdue amount, administer the receipt of such payment when received and provide on a timely basis all necessary statements and affidavits of fact that are within ENA Upstream’s knowledge and that Customer reasonably requires in its collection efforts.

-Monthly Reporting: By the close of business on the fourth business day of each month, Enron Canada shall forward to Customer an estimate of all gas volumes and anticipated revenues and expenses for the preceding month.
-Enron Canada shall provide to Customer: (i) on the fourth business day after the 25th day of each month, a report of all actual volumes of natural gas, on a receipt point basis, and receipts and disbursements in respect thereof for the previous month; and (ii) on the fourth business day of each month, a final accounting for the month prior to the preceding month including a balance sheet, income statement, and statements of account receivable and payable.
+Monthly Reporting: By the close of business on the fourth business day of each month, ENA Upstream shall forward to Customer an estimate of all gas volumes and anticipated revenues and expenses for the preceding month.
+ENA Upstream shall provide to Customer: (i) on the fourth business day after the 25th day of each month, a report of all actual volumes of natural gas, on a receipt point basis, and receipts and disbursements in respect thereof for the previous month; and (ii) on the fourth business day of each month, a final accounting for the month prior to the preceding month.

 2. Operations

-Daily Nomination Services: Enron Canada, as limited agent for and on behalf of Customer, will make daily nominations, or leave standing nominations in place, for all pipeline transmission systems, hubs, and market centers for receipt and delivery sufficient to satisfy Customer's delivery and receipt obligations with all relevant counterparties.
-Enron Canada will interface with field facilities for purposes of obtaining daily production estimates and outage information and Customer markets and all receipt and delivery pipeline companies.
+Daily Nomination Services: ENA Upstream, as limited agent for and on behalf of Customer, will make daily nominations, or leave standing nominations in place, for all pipeline transmission systems, hubs, and market centers for receipt and delivery sufficient to satisfy Customer's delivery and receipt obligations with all relevant counterparties.
+ENA Upstream will interface with field facilities for purposes of obtaining daily production estimates and outage information and Customer markets and all receipt and delivery pipeline companies.
 This will include contact with Customer’s supply coordinator for supply forecast data.
 Revisions during the daily operation will also be made consistent with changes to supply, demand or transportation availability.